stephengaito/ti/README.rst

 Wat?
 ====

 ``ti`` is a simple command line time tracker.
-It has been completely re-written in python (from being a bash script) and has (almost) complete test coverage.
-It is inspired by `timed <http://adeel.github.com/timed>`_, which is a nice project and you should check out if you don't like ``ti``.
-It also takes inspiration from the simplicity of `t <http://stevelosh.com/projects/t/>`_.
+It has been completely rewritten in Python (originally a bash script) and has (almost) complete test coverage.
+It is inspired by `timed <http://adeel.github.com/timed>`_, which is a nice project that you should check out if you don't like ``ti``. ``ti`` also takes inspiration from the simplicity of `t <http://stevelosh.com/projects/t/>`_.

-If a time tracking tool makes me think for more than 3-5 seconds, I lose my line of thought and forget what I was doing.
+If a time-tracking tool makes me think for more than 3-5 seconds, I lose my line of thought and forget what I was doing.
 This is why I created ``ti``.
 With ``ti``, you'll be as fast as you can type, which you should be good with anyway.

-The most important part about ``ti`` is that it provides just a few commands to manage your time tracking and gets out of your way.
-All data is saved in a JSON file (``~/.ti-sheet``, can be changed by setting ``$SHEET_FILE``) for easy access to whatever you need to do.
-Some ideas,
+The most important part about ``ti`` is that it provides just a few commands to manage your time-tracking and then gets out of your way.

+All data is saved in a JSON file ,``~/.ti-sheet``.
+(This can be changed using the ``$SHEET_FILE``  environment variable.)
+The JSON is easy to access and can be processed into other more stylized documents.
+Some ideas:

-- Read your JSON file to generate beautiful html reports.
+- Read your JSON file to generate beautiful HTML reports.
-- Build monthly statistics based on tags or the tasks themselves.
+- Build monthly statistics based on tags or tasks.
-- Read the currently working project and make it show up in your terminal prompt.
-Maybe even with how long you've been on it. (!!!)
+- Read your currently working project and display it in your terminal prompt.
+  Maybe even with the number of hours you've been working.

 It's *your* data.

-Oh and by the way, the source is a fairly small python script, so if you know python, you may want to skim over it to get a better feel of how it works.
+Oh and by the way, the source is a fairly small Python script, so if you know Python, you may want to skim over it to get a better feel of how it works.

-*Note*: If you have used the previous bash version of ``ti``, which was horribly tied up to only work on linux, you might notice the lack of *plugins* in this python version.
+*Note*: If you have used the previous bash version of ``ti``, which was horribly tied up to only work on Linux, you might notice the lack of plugins in this Python version.
 I am not really missing them, so I might not add them.
 If anyone has any interesting use cases for it, I'm willing to consider.

 Usage